benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 }
 </style>

-### code
+#### the code wheel

-The _tool/concept_ which the students need to leverage (and in doing so, understand) in their submission.
+This wheel selects the _tool/concept_ which the students need to leverage (and in doing so, understand) in their submission.
 This is deliberately broad---you can (and should) narrow it down in _your_ assessment task.
 Don't get hung up on the "code" moniker, think about it as a computing/computer science tool/concept more broadly.

 Note: one other way to frame this is this is the skill/concept that you want the students to learn (perhaps surreptitiously) in _doing_ the assessment task.